-2018/19 - Quarter One Update: There has been a decrease of 1% in referral to treatment times for Psychological The rapies.
+2018/19 - Quarter One Update: There has been a decrease of 1% in referral to treatment times for Psychological Therapies.
 17% below the 90% target.

-NAHSCP_45 Descripti on National Outcome
+NAHSCP_45 Descripti cription National Outcome

-PEI Number o mood/de of accepted CAMHS Referrals with p pression) Healthier
+PEI Number o mood/de of accepted CAMHS Re pression) ow Healthier

 Value Target Status Short Trend

-Q1 2018/19 2018/19 71 23 1
+Q1 2018/19 71 23

-Q2 2018/19 56 23
+Q2 2018/19 56 23 •

-Q3 2018/19 66 23 ₽
+Q3 2018/19 66 23

 Q4 2018/19

+Value Detail

-2018/19 - Quarter Three Update:
+2018/19 - Quarter r Four Update: not available at time of ı report

-There has been an increase of 10 referrals into CAMHS for either anxiety or depression.
+There has been an in 2018/19 - Quarter Three Update: There has been an increase of 10 referrals into CAMHS for either anxiety or depression.
 This increase is likely in reaction to the number of suicides that occurred in Ayrshire, with the transition from Primary to Secondary school also playing a role.
 Work is ongoing within the Kilwinning locality aiming to support young people at a much earlier stage, preventing escalation into crisis.

 2018/19 - Quarter Two Update: There has been a reduction of 15 referrals into CAMHS for either anxiety or depression.
-Work is ongoing within the Kilwinning locality aiming to support young people at a much earlier stage, preventing escalation into crisis.
+Work is ongoing within the Kilwinning locality aiming to support roung people at a much earlier stage, preventing escalation into crisis.